honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 The first iPhone was released in 2007, when I was 20 years old.
 While smartphones have revolutionized many aspects of my life and given me seemingly unimaginable superpowers in the eyes of my ancestors, today the device is no longer _wow_, it's boring.

 With my tasks and projects, I have naturally transitioned to a higher level of abstraction.
-To find something, my grandfather had to rely on physical maps, understand how to locate himself on the map, and comprehend the intricacies of map usage.
+To find something, my grandfather had to rely on paper maps, understand how to locate himself on the map, and comprehend the intricacies of map usage.
 Today, I can simply type "kebab" into Google Maps, tap on an arrow, and a voice tells me where to go.
 I can focus on the task at hand and forget about the details.

 ## LLMs are the next level of augmentation